Look: New Hampshire Spot Where ‘Relaxation’ is a Salty Word

 Can I wear a bathing suit?
 Yes, you can, or go in the buff.
 The lights and lid are all controlled by you, so do what's most comfortable until you get used to floating.

-Get calm with a float, and carry on.
+Get calm with a salty float, and just relax.